Eduardo0104/SoulShineWeb/README.md

 # Soul Shine Web

-Uma landing page utilizando o NoobFramework MVC.
+A landing page using NoobFramework MVC.